1

 An Israeli job refers to any type of employment held by individuals in Israel, spanning various industries such as technology, healthcare, education, and manufacturing.
 Israel has a thriving job market, especially in sectors like cybersecurity, artificial intelligence, and agriculture.
 Many jobs require Hebrew proficiency, though international companies and startups may operate in English.
 The country also attracts foreign workers in fields like construction, caregiving, and high-tech.
 Work regulations vary based on citizenship, visa status, and industry.

-What jobs can foreigners do in Israel?
+What are common jobs in Israel?

 What is the difference between Israeli vs Software Developer?